 We note at each scale that the support of the orthogonal scaling functions is larger than the support of the biorthogonal scaling functions.
 We also note at scale 3 and 5 that biorthogonal wavelet functions have support slightly smaller than the orthogonal wavelets functions.
 Furthermore, we note that orthogonal scaling functions as well orthogonal wavelet functions have more oscillations than their biorthogonal counterparts.
 That means that orthogonal scaling and wavelet functions have a poorer frequency localization.
 The conclusions about the spatial localization of the scaling functions are identical to the conclusions in~\cite{bremer2006diffusion}.
 The novelty here is we work on the directed circle graph and we show the orthogonal and biorthogonal wavelets functions in addition to the orthogonal and biorthogonal scaling functions.
 Finally, the scaling and wavelets functions are not centered around the vertex where they have been selected.
-They propagate towards the parents' node of the selected vertex.
-We can also note the orthogonal wavelet transform is more robust with respect to perturbations than the biorthogonal wavelet transform.
+They instead propagate along the graph towards the parent vertices of the selected vertex.
+We can also note that the orthogonal wavelet transform is more robust with respect to perturbations than the biorthogonal wavelet transform.
 Let $\mathcal{W}_{ortho}=[\Psi_{1},\ldots,\Psi_{5},\Phi_{5}]$ be the inverse wavelet transform and $\mathcal{W}_{biorth}$ its biorthogonal counterpart.
-We have that the condition numbers $\kappa(\mathcal{W}_{ortho})\approx 33$ and $\kappa(\mathcal{W}_{biortho})\approx 2\times 10^{4}$.
+The condition numbers on this example are $\kappa(\mathcal{W}_{ortho})\approx 33$ and $\kappa(\mathcal{W}_{biortho})\approx 2\times 10^{4}$.
 Consequently, the biorthogonal wavelet transform is much more sensitive to perturbations than its orthogonal counterpart.